| Speak like a local!

 Welsh is also related, although not as closely, to the Gaelic languages

+spoken in North Western Scotland, Ireland and the Isle of Man.
 Although both English and Welsh do have links to the Indo-European language

 group, there are no direct links between the languages, as you may have

+realised by now!
 Try your hand at the following.
 We hope your tongue doesn't get tied

 in knots.
 If you wonder how the Welsh can pronounce seemingly impossible